ccdc-opensource/science-paper-rf-machine-learned-scoring-2022/README.md

 # science-paper-rf-machine-learned-scoring-2022

-# Docking and scoring workflows

 ---

+## Docking and scoring workflows.

+---

-## Template based docking using GOLD
+### Template based docking using GOLD.

 To setup a docking run, generate the following files and folders: